cloudfoundry/bosh-bootloader/rampup-connor.md

   => run `./scripts/update_terraform_templates CURRENT_IAAS` from the bosh-bootloader directory
 - Given: you made changes to the bbl code and you want to see them in action with `bbl` => run `./scripts/bbl` from the bosh-bootloader directory
-- Given: you bbled up an lb environment you would like to be able to reach by name
+- Given: you bbled up an lb environment you would like to be able to reach with DNS => create a new NS record in the 'infrastructure' zone in Cloud DNS.
+Give it the list of name servers found in the NS record in the zone for your environment.

+## Understanding CI
+- cloud envs we manipulate in bbl CI tests (ginkgo bbl integration tests and then cf +):
+  => gcp : cf-infrastructure-bbl-test
+  => aws : cf-infrastructure

+- cloud envs for other infra projects:
+  => gcp : cf-infrastructure-ci

 ## About Connor